-2.Limit construction activity traffic to and from the project to entrances and exits that employ effective controls to prevent off-site tracking of sediment.
+II.F.2.
+Limit construction activity traffic to and from the project to entrances and exits that employ effective controls to prevent off-site tracking of sediment.

-3.Maintain and protect all storm drain inlets, perimeter controls, and BMPs at entrances and exits (e.g., tire wash off locations).
+II.F.3.
+Maintain and protect all storm drain inlets, perimeter controls, and BMPs at entrances and exits (e.g., tire wash off locations).

-4.Remove any excess sediment or other construction activity-related materials that are deposited on the impervious roads by vacuuming or sweeping prior to any precipitation event.
+II.F.4.
+Remove any excess sediment or other construction activity-related materials that are deposited on the impervious roads by vacuuming or sweeping prior to any precipitation event.

-5.Implement additional site-specific sediment controls upon written request by the Regional Water Boards when the implementation of the other requirements in this Section are determined to inadequately protect the site’s receiving water(s).
+II.F.5.
+Implement additional site-specific sediment controls upon written request by the Regional Water Boards when the implementation of the other requirements in this Section are determined to inadequately protect the site’s receiving water(s).

-G. Surface Water Buffer
+II.G.
+Surface Water Buffer

-1. Dischargers shall provide and maintain natural buffers and/or equivalent erosion and sediment controls when a water of the U.S. is located within 50 feet of the site’s earth disturbances, unless infeasible.
+II.G.1.
+Dischargers shall provide and maintain natural buffers and/or equivalent erosion and sediment controls when a water of the U.S. is located within 50 feet of the site’s earth disturbances, unless infeasible.

-2. Dischargers shall comply with one of the following alternatives for any discharges to waters of the U.S. located within 50 feet of a site’s earth disturbances:
+II.G.2.
+Dischargers shall comply with one of the following alternatives for any discharges to waters of the U.S. located within 50 feet of a site’s earth disturbances:

 Provide and maintain a 50-foot undisturbed natural buffer from the edge of the disturbed area to the top of bank;